clojure/clojure/clojure.markdown

 ---
 ### (*recur* exprs*)

 Evaluates the exprs in order, then, in parallel, rebinds the bindings of the recursion point to the values of the exprs.
-If the recursion point was a fn, then it rebinds the params.
+If the recursion point was a fn method, then it rebinds the params.
 If the recursion point was a `loop`, then it rebinds the loop bindings.
 Execution then jumps back to the recursion point.
 The `recur` expression must match the arity of the recursion point exactly.
-In particular, if the recursion point was the top of a variadic function, there is no gathering of rest args, a single seq (or null) should be passed. `recur` in other than a tail position is an error.
+In particular, if the recursion point was the top of a variadic fn method, there is no gathering of rest args - a single seq (or null) should be passed. `recur` in other than a tail position is an error.

 Note that `recur` is the only non-stack-consuming looping construct in Clojure.
-There is no tail-call optimization and the use of self-calls for looping is discouraged. `recur` is functional and its use in tail-position is verified by the compiler.
+There is no tail-call optimization and the use of self-calls for looping of unknown bounds is discouraged. `recur` is functional and its use in tail-position is verified by the compiler.

 <pre><code>
 (def factorial